wgwoods/wgwoods.github.io/draft/making-working-images.md

 # Making working system images

+> "Any sufficiently advanced technology is indistinguishable from magic."
+>
+> -- Arthur C. Clarke

 > "Sometimes magic is just someone spending more time on something than anyone
 > else might reasonably expect."
 >
 > -- R. J. Teller

 ## TL;DR

+Making a system image from packages generally involves adding the package contents to a new filesystem and running extra code snippets ("scriptlets") that generate or modify files in order to make the system actually function correctly.

+This document attempts to describe and categorize scriptlets into distinct categories based on what type of input they need and what type of output they create.
+We then describe the most common types of scriptlet tasks and propose new, efficient, machine-readable, data-driven ways to handle them.

+## Background and overview

+### Files: shipped and generated

+There's four categories of files that you'll find in a working system image:

+1. Package payloads / build artifacts (ℙ, "Pkg")
+    * independent of the rest of the system
+    * shipped as-is
+2. Generated catalogs / caches (𝔾, "Gen")
+    * determined by the rest of the system's contents
+    * can be generated after depsolve
+3. User configuration (ℂ, "Conf")
+    * determined from **user-provided data** (and the rest of the system)
+    * generated after user config is provided
+        * user config may be empty/optional!
+4. System-specific data (𝔻, "Sysdata")
+    * depend on the system hardware OR unique per-system

+The first category is easy - it's just unmodified package payloads.

+The last category cannot be handled until the first boot of the image - adding things like `machine-id` or ssh host keys makes a generic _image_ into a unique _system_.

+The other two categories are what we're concerned with here.
+This is the mission-critical magic that turns a heap of build output into a working system, and in the Fedora/RHEL world it's almost entirely handled in three places:
+RPM scriptlets, `pungi`, and `anaconda`.

+### An aside: moving from scripts to data

+The astute reader will note that our reliance on RPM scriptlets and anaconda magic to build images means that a large section of our mission-critical image build process consists of a gnarly heap of shell and Lua scripts, scattered across hundreds of packages and written by dozens of different authors over the course of a decade or more.

+A particularly astute reader might point out this situation is very similar to one that exists in a lot of older IT organizations with decades-old infrastructure, where everything is controlled and managed using a set of non-standard, home-grown scripts that are a burden to maintain and nearly impossible to improve.

+A clever Red Hatter might try to sell that IT shop on the idea of migrating their infrastructure to a nice, manageable set of Ansible playbooks.

+The most astute of readers will probably realize, at this point, that I'm proposing a very similar idea, but for our own gnarly-but-irreplaceable home-grown infrastructure.

+### Scriptlet Tasks

 Broadly speaking, there's 6 tasks required to make a filesystem composed from package payloads into a runnable system/container: